 Load tenders start with a tender request (or load tender) from a shipper to one or several carriers.
-The load tender details schedule information, equipment requirements, and shipping instructions for the shipment.
+The load tender includes schedule information, equipment requirements, and shipping instructions for the shipment.

 The carrier can either accept or reject the shipper’s load tender request.
-After acceptance, carriers then pick up the goods and deliver them as prescribed in the load tendering.
+After acceptance, carriers then pick up the goods and deliver them as prescribed in the load tender.

-After the delivery, the carrier invoices the shipper to be paid for their transportation services.
+After delivery, the carrier invoices the shipper to be paid for their transportation services.

-If you're a shipper, you're sending a load tender, receiving a response to your load tender and several shipment status.
+If you're a shipper, you're sending a load tender, receiving a response to your load tender and several shipment status messages.

-If you're a carrier, you're receiving a load tender, sending a response to your load tender and several shipment status.
+If you're a carrier, you're receiving a load tender, sending a response to your load tender and several shipment status messages

-We created two examples transactions that can be used for this business scenarios:
+We created three examples transactions that can be used for this business scenario: